emilbols/PatternReco/README.md

 helpers.py contains small functions, e.g. for measuring the distance between lines, finding line intersections etc.

-It then has two methods for extracting the edge coordinates.
-One method relies on finding contours with OpenCV, the other fits a line using a hough transform.

 # Dependencies
 Python, OpenCV and NumPy